Interview With Myself As A Dream Interpreter And Author

 Q. What is it like to have figured out an original approach to interpreting dreams?

 A. I suppose anyone would find that rewarding.
 What’s important, though, is that my set of theories seems valid.
-As noted in my diary, my basic theory is that dreams are consecutive depictions of what the inner self loves, desires, finds undesirable, and hates.
+As noted in my diary and the summary at this website, my basic theory is that dreams are consecutive depictions of what the inner self loves, desires, finds undesirable, and hates.
 Theoretically, every dream which isn’t disrupted by external influences such as noises contains that pattern.
 The beginning of each dream shows what the inner self loves, the early-middle plot reveals what is desirable, the late-middle is undesirable, and what happens in the ending is hated.

 Q. Can you prove that theory using statistics?

 A. Absolutely not!
-And so my hope instead is that the dozens of dreams I’ve analyzed in the final chapter of the diary will provide a convincing illustration that the dream pattern theory and my theories about interpreting dream complications actually work.
-At best, anyone who reads that chapter will be able to understand many of his or her own dreams.
+But nevertheless I'm confident that the dozens of dreams I’ve analyzed in the final chapter of the diary, with the accompanying guidelines about interpreting dream complications, will enable anyone who reads that chapter to understand many of his or her own dreams.

 Q. How have dream interpretation professionals responded to your dream interpretation approach?